1. Introduction

 1.1 Classes and structures in Swift have many things in common.
 Both can:

-• Define subscripts to provide access to their values using subscript syntax.
+to provide access to their values using subscript syntax. - Define

-• Define initializers to set up their initial state.
+to set up their initial state. - Be

-• Be extended to expand their functionality beyond a default implementation.
+to expand their functionality beyond a default implementation. - Conform to

 1.2 Classes have additional capabilities that structures do not: